MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ## Next steps

 For more information about configuring your Azure Information Protection policy, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.

+Exchange mail flow rules can also apply protection, based on your labels.
+For more information and examples, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](configure-exo-rules.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]